himham-jak/new-jak-sound-tool/README.md

 - *usually `instruments_start` is at 0x70, but this may not be the case in modified files

-#### Instrument Samples
+#### Per-Instrument Information

-The instrument sample regions begin immediately following the last instrument and are 24 bytes.
+The per-instrument information regions begin immediately following the last instrument and are 24 bytes.

 | Offset  | 0x00* | 0x01 | 0x02 | 0x03 | 0x04 | 0x05 | 0x06 | 0x07 | 0x08 | 0x09 | 0x0A | 0x0B | 0x0C | 0x0D | 0x0E | 0x0F |
 | :------ | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |